Student Organization Policies

 - Activities are limited to students, faculty, and staff of the University and their families or guests for both on and off campus events.

 II.
 Social Regulations and Conduct

-- The organization's advisor, or a faculty or staff member approved by the Director of Student Union and Activities, must serve as a chaperone at all events both on and off campus.
+- The organization's advisor, or a faculty or staff member approved by the Director of Student Life, must serve as a chaperone at all events both on and off campus.

 - Sponsoring organizations are also responsible for making certain that the Student Code of Conduct is followed by individual participants for both on and off campus events.

 - Student organizations are encouraged to use University facilities for social functions.

 - Permission to use the Student Union, Jenkins Hall, Fine Arts and most campus facilities is requested through the R25 Reservation System by the organization's advisor.
 The use of facilities at the Armstrong Center must be reserved directly through the Center.
 Organizations are responsible for removing all signs, decorations and materials related to their event.
 Care should be taken to leave the facility in the same condition it was found.
 Failure to do so will result in the assessment of a fee to cover the cost of cleaning or resetting the facility.

 IV.
 Financial Responsibilities

 - The responsibility for organizational funds rests with the individual organizations.
 Each organization should plan to periodically audit its financial account.

 - Denial of recognition of the group as an organization, and possible forfeiture of charter.